 John Taft & Edward Snook

 Grants Pass, OR – Shortly after midnight, Friday, April 29, a Grants Pass city police officer was dispatched to a residence on Cloverlawn Drive.
 A vehicle had damaged a garage and home.
 The driver had left without leaving his name and other information at the scene of the damage.
 This is required by state law, and failure to do so could cause the perpetrator’s license to be suspended.
 An elderly resident of the home described the impact as nearly knocking her out of bed.
-Since the person had left the scene, the victim thought it may have been a neighbor named Sean Valdez.
+Since the person had left the scene, the victim thought it may have been a neighbor named Sean Valdez, an Ex Deputy Sheriff.
 Wonder what ever caused this elderly lady to think it was Valdez?
 We can rest assured that it wouldn’t be because he’s a “good cop” according to Sheriff Dave Daniel!

 Sheriff Praises Valdez